benefits to the economy, the community and the environment

 Long-term socio-economic studies show that farm forestry generates significant employment with 0.2 jobs per 100 hectares before the farm gate, 0.30 - 0.45 / 100 hectares in harvesting and transport and 1.45 / 100 hectares in high value processing.
 The project will create 1.95 - 2.1 jobs / 100 ha = 780 - 840 jobs in timber production plus an additional 80 - 100 in land care.

-An Invitation to Tender for the FFL Farm Forestry and Landcare Program Financial Assessment has just been released.
-Tenders must be in by Monday 26th of February.
+An Invitation to Tender for the FFL Farm Forestry and Landcare Program Financial Assessment has been awarded and we expect to publish the report by the end of June 2018.

 We are working with landcare, agroforestry, carbon market, farming and timber consultants and supporters to bring this plan to fruition.
 If you're interested in further details, have questions or support to offer, please use the contact us tab to get in touch.